Derek Chan (陳嘉昊) (he/him)

 —–

-Wendy is a partner of Koffman Kalef LLP, Business Lawyers and has practiced corporate and securities law since 1985.
+Wendy retired as a partner of Koffman Kalef LLP, Business Lawyers after having practiced corporate and securities law for over 38 years.
 She is an avid theatregoer and supporter of various performing arts groups around Vancouver.
 Wendy had been involved in providing support and advice to vAct “behind the scenes” for many years before joining the Board in June 2019.
-She is currently also a member of the Finance Committee and of the Nominations Committee at The University Women’s Club of Vancouver at Hycroft and previously served on the Executive of the Canadian Bar Association, BC Branch Women Lawyers Forum for six years.
+She also serves as a Director and Board Secretary of the Chinese Canadian Museum.

 Helen Wong (she/her)